Tay Money

 Taylor Noelle Watson (born April 6, 1993), better known by her stage name Tay Money, is an American rapper.
 She started her career in 2017, and gained fame after the release of her single "Trappers Delight" in June 2018.

 Watson then released her debut EP, DUH!.
 Her debut mixtape, Hurricane Tay was released in March 2019, the following year she released her single, "Bussin" which became a viral sensation on video sharing network TikTok.
 It reached #41 on the U.S. Viral 50.
 In 2021, she signed a record deal with Geffen Records and Interscope Records.

 Biography

 Taylor Noelle Watson was born in Tyler, Texas on April 6, 1993, she later moved to Dallas.
 Watson worked as a hair stylist.
+She had grown up on a ranch and used to play softball.

 Watson made her debut with the single "Lewis & Clark" in 2017, she later released the single "Na Na".
 Her breakthrough came with the 2018 single "Trapper's Delight", which was released on WorldStarHipHop's YouTube channel.
 The music video received over 1.2 million views in less than a month.
 She released her debut EP, DUH!, on November of that year.